rvlenth/emmeans/.github/ISSUE_TEMPLATE/bug_report.md

   * Again, **do not ever re-use object names.** If you are comparing results for two or more models or datasets, assign them different names.
   * More than one or two pipes is usually too many.
-I'd rather see the individual steps and the results thereof.
+I'd rather see the individual steps and the actual, unadorned results thereof.
   * Did you know that there is an index of vignette topics?
 That can be helpful for clarifying certain issues.
 See https://cran.r-project.org/web/packages/emmeans/vignettes/vignette-topics.html
-  * Please examine the output from what you have tried.
+  * Please examine the *direct* output from what you have tried.
 Often there are a few lines of annotation below the output.
-If you wrap your results with `as.data.frame()` once or twice to suppress those annotations, I consider that willful ignorance, and will not help you.
+If you wrap or pipe your results with some kind of post-processing, you suppress those annotations.
+I consider that willful ignorance, and will not help you.